KDE/documentation-develop-kde-org/content/docs/plasma/widget/plasma-qml-api.md

 ## Intro

 KDE Frameworks ships with a number of useful extensions to Qt's QML.
-The [API documentation](docs:plasma-framework) is a good start if you need to know what a specific property does.
-If you want to browse any of the sources easier, it's also [available on GitLab](https://invent.kde.org/frameworks/plasma-framework/-/tree/master/src/declarativeimports).
+The [API documentation](docs:plasma;plasma-index.html) is a good start if you need to know what a specific property does.
+If you want to browse any of the sources more easily, it's also [available on GitLab](https://invent.kde.org/plasma/libplasma/-/tree/master/src/declarativeimports).

 ## PlasmaComponents Controls